 Train companies operating domestic services to London include the Great Western Railway, Virgin Trains, and Southern Railways.
 Virgin trains provide some of the fastest journeys to London.
 For instance, travelling from Manchester takes 2 hours 6 minutes while a trip from Leeds is only 1 hour 53 minutes.
 On the other hand, international services are offered by Eurostar through St Pancras railway station, which is situated north of central London.

-Apart from being the greenest modes of transport, trains to London are faster than flying or driving.
-Coming from anywhere in Europe, Eurostar trains are great options via St Pancras terminal.
-What’s more, rail services offer cost-effective travel options such as Oyster travel smartcards and travelcards.
+Apart from being the most eco mode of transport, trains to London are faster than flying or driving.
+Coming from anywhere in Europe, Eurostar trains offer great connections via St Pancras terminal.
+What’s more, rail services offer cost-effective travel tickets such as Oyster travel smartcards and travelcards.
 These are electronic smartcards that pay for single trips on public transport.
 Off-peak seasons also come with low-cost fares.

 As well as all the obvious tourist attractions, including Buckingham Palace, the theatre district or some of the best museums in the world, travellers can opt for a different experience.
 Why not take a tour of Westminster, or explore lesser-known boroughs of London such as Shoreditch and Peckham and take advantage of the numerous pubs?
 The Barbican Conservatory offers an afternoon tea surrounded by exotic plants, but it is essential to book ahead.
 When travelling in London passengers can purchase an Oyster card that can be used on tubes and buses alike.
 They are available to buy from all stations as well as corner shops.